-While it may sometimes feel like you’re the only person dealing with hair woes, there is at least one concern that plagues almost everyone: Frizz.
+While it may sometimes feel like you’re the only person dealing with hair woes, there is at least one concern that plagues almost everyone: Frizzy hair.

-Whether your hair is long, short, thick, thin, curly, or straight, chances are good you’ve dealt with frizz at least once in your life.
-If you’ve stepped outside on a sweltering summer day and watched as your hair slowly reverts from its smooth blowout back into its natural texture, you’ve probably spent countless hours trying to figure out how you address frizz.
+Whether your hair is long, short, thick, fine, curly, or straight, chances are good you’ve dealt with frizz at least once in your life.
+If you’ve stepped outside on a sweltering summer day and watched as your dark brown hair slowly reverts from its smooth blowout back into its natural texture, you’ve probably spent countless hours trying to figure out how you address frizz.

 To get to the bottom of our most pressing frizzy hair questions, we reached out to Rachelle Hawkins, Mizani brand ambassador and educator.
 Hawkins gave us the 411 on what causes frizz, how you can help manage it, and how to help reduce your chances of experiencing frizz before it even happens.

 What causes frizzy hair?

 Humidity usually gets the blame for causing frizzy hair, but ultimately it comes down to one thing: your hair is lacking moisture.
 Frizz happens when your locks are dehydrated and they begin to seek moisture from their surrounding environment.
 This is why frizz is usually most noticeable when it’s humid outside.
 Your dry locks do their best to soak up the moisture from the air, causing your strands to swell with temporary moisture and appear frizzy.

 Can you manage frizz before it happens?